damianofalcioni/js-functions-orchestrator/README.md

 `@param {Object} config` JSON object with the following properties:

-`@param {Record<string, function>} config.functions` A JSON object containing as key the function name and as value the function
+`@param {Record<string, Function>} config.functions` A JSON object containing as key the function name and as value the function

 `@param {boolean|undefined} [config.explicitInitsOnly]` When true only the user specified init functions are used.
 When false initial functions will be automatically discovered.
 (Default false)